Roy Hodgson has recalled Andy Carroll to his 22-man England squad for the upcoming friendlies against Brazil and the Republic of Ireland.

 “I will also speak to Ashley Cole.
 Most players who earn 100 caps are given the captaincy, but last time I spoke to Ashley he wanted to stay in the shadows.
 But I will speak to him again.

 “He (Rooney) has played pretty regularly.
-If you tot up his games played for the season, he will be nudging 50 so I am not concerned about his playing time.
+If you tot up his games played for the season, he will be nudging 50 so I am not concerned about

 “His situation at Manchester United doesn’t really impact his England commitments.
 There is no doubting his commitment to England and I am sure I will be dealing with a highly motivated player.”